 The Company plans to sell the Preferred Shares primarily through CCM, an exempt market dealer registered in British Columbia, Alberta and Ontario.
-CCM will receive (i) from the Manager, a Processing Fee equal to maximum of 2.5% of the 1.5% management fee charged by Peet & Cowan to the Company, payable semi-annually on or about the first of each of June and December, or such other date as Peet & Cowan and CCM may from time to time agree, and (ii) from the Company on behalf of the investor and deducted from dividend payable to applicable investors, a quarterly Trailer Fee of up to 1% of the aggregate investor capital retained by the Company as at the end of the preceding quarter, payable on or about the 10th day of each of April, July, October and January, or such other date as the Company and CCM may from time to time agree.
+CCM will receive (i) from the Manager, a Processing Fee equal to maximum of 2.5% of the 1.5% management fee charged by Peet & Cowan to the Company, paid as Peet & Cowan and CCM may from time to time agree, and (ii) from the Company on behalf of the investor and deducted from dividend payable to applicable investors, a quarterly Trailer Fee of up to 1% of the aggregate investor capital retained by the Company as at the end of the preceding quarter, payable on or about the 10th day of each of April, July, October and January, or such other date as the Company and CCM may from time to time agree.
 Additionally, Peet & Cowan will, at its own cost and at no cost to CCM, allocate a portion of its offices for use by CCM, and provide CCM with accounting and administrative support and all office furnishings, systems, equipment, communication and IT support reasonably required by CCM, in the performance of the services provided under the Dealer Services Agreement.